High-Efficiency Resonant Beam Charging and Communication: Simulation calculations and results analysis

-Then, Fig.~\ref{R2} presents the curves of received beam power and conversion efficiency versus reflectivity of M2.
-It can be seen from the blue lines, as reflectivity of M2 ($R_2$) changes from 0.8 to 1, both received beam power and beam conversion efficiency will increase and then decrease.
-Moreover, when input power enhancing, curves of $P_\mathrm{beam}$ and $\eta_{b}$ will advance to the left and ascending.
+Fig.~\ref{R2} presents the curves of received beam power and conversion efficiency versus reflectivity of M2.
+From the blue lines in the graph, it is evident that as the reflectivity of mirror M2 ($R_2$) changes from 0.8 to 1, both the received beam power and the beam conversion efficiency initially increase and then decrease.
+Moreover, as the input power is increased, the curves representing the beam power ($P_{\mathrm{beam}}$) and the beam conversion efficiency ($\eta_b$) shift to the left and ascend.
 Numerically, the maximum value of $P_\mathrm{beam}$ and $\eta_{b}$ are obtained when the $R_2$ locates at the range from 0.9 to 0.95.

-Finally, in Fig.~\ref{Pin}, we analyze $P_\mathrm{beam}$ and $\eta_{b}$ as the function of the input power $P_\mathrm{in}$.
+In Fig.~\ref{Pin}, we analyze $P_\mathrm{beam}$ and $\eta_{b}$ as the function of the input power $P_\mathrm{in}$.
 According to the blue lines, the $P_\mathrm{beam}$ will increase as $P_\mathrm{in}$ increase, which presents a positive liner relationship with $P_\mathrm{in}$.
 Moreover, the slope and intercept of lines are affected by $R_2$.
 A large value of $R_2$ is benefit for reducing the threshold power (line intercept).
 Besides, from the red curves, the $\eta_{b}$ will be also enhanced by $P_\mathrm{in}$ increase.
 However, different from $P_\mathrm{beam}$, curves are nonlinear and gradually flattens out.

+Further, we evaluate the performance of received beam power $P_\mathrm{beam}$ as the function of transmission distance $d_3$, which is shown in Fig.~\ref{d}.
+As can be seen, curves of $P_\mathrm{beam}$ present a downtrend with the increase of the $d_3$ which proves the negative impact of the transmission loss on beam output (Section II.C).
+What's more, with the value of $M$ increases, curves become flattened.
+It indicted that the transmission loss can be restrained by TIM.
+In numerical, the value of $P_\mathrm{beam}$ can maintain 40W output over 15m distance.